NodesHub/dao_docs/docs/full-node/run-a-full-ODISEO-node/build-ODISEO-core.md

 # Build ODISEO core

 ODISEO core is the official Golang reference implementation of the ODISEO node software.
-Use this guide to install ODISEO core and `ODISEOd`, the command-line interface and daemon that connects to ODISEO and enables you to interact with the ODISEO blockchain.
+Use this guide to install ODISEO core and `achillesd`, the command-line interface and daemon that connects to ODISEO and enables you to interact with the ODISEO blockchain.

 ## Get the ODISEO core source code